 In China, he has directed music videos and commercials for stars such as Jolin Tsai, Li Yi Feng, Guo Cai Jie, and Show Luo.

 His sci-fi thriller short PLURALITY was featured on the Deadline.com 2012 Director's Viewfinder's list for best short film of the year.
-RAISING DION released in August 2015 as both a comic book and cinematic film trailer - and received rave reviews from the TODAY Show, The Washington Post, Fast Company, Comic Book Resources, The Guardian UK, etc. In 2017, it was greenlit straight to series in a 10 episode order to Netflix, with Michael B. Jordan playing the role of Mark, and MACRO producing with Michael's Outlier Productions.
+He created RAISING DION released in August 2015 as both a comic book and cinematic film trailer - and received rave reviews from the TODAY Show, The Washington Post, Fast Company, Comic Book Resources, The Guardian UK, etc. In 2017, it was greenlit straight to series in a 10 episode order to Netflix, starring Alisha Wainwright, Ja’Siah Young, Jason Ritter, and Michael B. Jordan playing the role of Mark, and MACRO producing with Michael's Outlier Productions.

 Dennis is Taiwanese American, and for the past 8 years, he has been an active member of the Director's Guild of America EDSC (Eastern Diversity Steering Committee).
 The EDSC meets bimonthly and plans programs throughout the year for women and directors of color in the DGA, with the end goal to increase overall diversity both in front and behind of the camera.
 As a speaker, he has given film lectures at Stanford University, UCONN, NYU, and SVA.
 Currently, he's in various stages of development on several narrative projects.